-Killingly high school students rally for better mental health services
+Killingly High School students rally for better mental health services

 KILLINGLY, Conn.
-(WTNH) – High school students rallied for better mental health services in Davis Park Saturday.
+(WTNH) – Students rallied for better mental health services in Davis Park Saturday.

-For more than a year, students and community members have been fighting for a mental health clinic at the high school.
+Students and community members have been fighting for a mental health clinic at Killingly High School for more than a year.
 The clinic would come at no cost to the district, but the board passed on it last school year.

-Last week the board approved the clinic, but students said it’s not the win they hoped for because they need parent consent to get help.
+Last week, the board approved the clinic, but students said it’s not the win they hoped for because they need parental consent to get help.

-“As a parent, I would much rather have a happy, healthy child, and have them talking to an adult they feel they can open up to than have them keep it all inside and have something terrible happened because of that,” said Monique Revellese, a parent of former KHS students.
+“As a parent, I would much rather have a happy, healthy child and have them talking to an adult they feel they can open up to than have them keep it all inside and have something terrible happen because of that,” said Monique Revellese, a parent of former Killingly High School students.

 Students are also concerned that the clinic will be open only three days a week to start.
-They believe services will be needed Monday-Friday right away.
+They believe services will be needed Monday through Friday right away.

 About two dozen students gathered for the rally.
 They held signs and shared stories of being bullied and dealing with depression.